sneat-team/mockingo/README.md

 **my_func_test.go**
 ```
 import (
-  "fmt"
   "testing"
   "strconv"
 )

-var someFunc = mydependency.SomeFunc  // Our pointer to dependency so we can replace it in unit tests

 func TestMyFunc(t *testing.T) {
   // mock helper to store history of calls with passed arguments